6:30pm - 8pm

 A celebration of women in astronomy

-In the first of two Adams-Sweeting lectures in 2019, renowned astrophysicist Dame Jocelyn Bell Burnell takes us on a celebratory journey through the careers of some well-known female astronomers.
+In the first of two Adams-Sweeting lectures in 2019, renowned astrophysicist Dame Jocelyn Bell Burnell took us on a celebratory journey through the careers of some well-known female astronomers.

 University of Surrey